Types of Cyprus Cross Border Mergers

 - Division: The division is defined as an act by which a company, on being dissolved without going into liquidation, transfers all its assets and liabilities to two or more existing or new companies, in exchange for a pro-rata issue to its shareholders, the shares representing the capital of the companies receiving the assets and liabilities, and possibly against payment in cash;

-- Partial division: The partial division is defined as an act by which one or more branches of activities of a company are transferred, without the company being dissolved, to one or more pre-existing or new companies, leaving at least one branch of activity to the transferring company, and possibly against payment in cash;
+- Partial division: Partial division is defined as an act by which one or more branches of activities of a company are transferred, without the company being dissolved, to one or more pre-existing or new companies, leaving at least one branch of activity to the transferring company, and possibly against payment in cash;

-- Transfer of Assets: The “transfer of assets” is defined as an act which a company transfers without being dissolved all or one or more branches of activities to another company in exchange for shares in the capital of the receiving company;
+- Transfer of Assets: The “transfer of assets” is defined as an act in which a company transfers without being dissolved all or one or more branches of activities to another company in exchange for shares in the capital of the receiving company;

 - Exchange of shares: The exchange of shares is defined as an act in which a company acquires a holding in another company usually to secure a majority of the voting rights of that company in exchange for the issue to shareholders of the second company in exchange for their shares, shares in the capital of the first, and possibly against payment in cash;